 If a referral is to be made it should be submitted within one month of the allegation being substantiated and as much evidence about the circumstances of the case as possible will be included in the report.
-If the member of staff being referred to the DBS is a teacher in England they should also be referred to the Teaching Regulation Agency (TRA) to consider prohibiting the individual from teaching.
-Failure to report constitutes an offence.
+If the member of staff being referred to the DBS is a teacher, the case manager will also consider whether to refer the matter to the Teaching Regulation Agency (TRA) to consider prohibiting the individual from teaching.
+Failure to report constitutes an offence as there is a legal requirement for employers to make a referral to the DBS where they consider an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise poses a risk of harm to a child.